tuneinsight/lattigo/README.md

 - `lattigo/dbfv` and `lattigo/dckks`: Distributed (or threshold) versions of the BFV and CKKS schemes that enable secure multiparty computation solutions with secret-shared secret keys.

 - `lattigo/examples`: Executable Go programs demonstrating the usage of the Lattigo library.
-                      Note that each subpackage includes test files that further demonstrates the usage of Lattigo primitives.
+                      Note that each subpackage includes test files that further demonstrate the usage of Lattigo primitives.

 - `lattigo/utils`: Supporting structures and functions.

-## Roadmap
+## Versions and Roadmap

-### v1.0b (17 Aug.
-2019)

-- First public beta release

-### v1.0 (Sept.
-2019)

-- Full godoc documentation
-- Memory optimizations
+See CHANGELOG for the current and past versions.

 ### Upcoming features

 - Bootstrapping for CKKS
-- Network layer implementation of SMC-supporting protocols
+- Network layer implementation of protocols supporting Secure Multiparty Computation (SMC)

 ## Disclaimer

-The library is still at an experimental stage and should be used for research purposes only.
+This library is still at an experimental stage and should be used for research purposes only.

 ## License